Great Grammie Judy's Candy Cane Cookies Recipe

 Ingredients: |

-Ingredients: 2 cups white sugar 1 ½ cups butter, slightly softened but not warm - the cookies rise better with cooler butter 4 large eggs - room temperature 1 teaspoon vanilla extract or vanilla paste 5 cups AP flour 2 tsp. baking powder (NOT baking soda) 1 tsp. table salt Red food coloring (enough to get a good color, 10 - 20 drops).
-Sparkling or granulated white sugar to sprinkle on the top (optional)
+Ingredients: 2 cups white sugar.
+1 ½ cups butter, slightly softened but not warm - the cookies rise better with cooler butter.
+4 large eggs - room temperature, well beaten.
+1 tsp. vanilla extract or vanilla paste.
+5 cups AP flour.
+2 tsp. baking powder.
+1 tsp. salt.
+Red food coloring (enough to get a good color, 10 - 20 drops).
+Sparkling or granulated white sugar to sprinkle on the top (optional).

 |